Samak-e Ayyar: Publishing history

 Samak-e Ayyar was edited and published for the first time by Parviz Nātel Khānlari during 1347/1968 and 1353/1974.
 It was published in five volumes by Sokhan, and later by Āgāh publishing center in Iran.

-It is a source of cultural and social information about medieval Persian, and followed the structure of stories which belong to the oral tradition.
+It is a source of cultural and social information about medieval Persian and followed the structure of stories which belong to the oral tradition.

-The manuscript has 80 illustrations; the images are particularly interesting as their artists – in contrast to the illustrators of other texts like the Shāhnāme (The Book of the Kings) – had no previous example to imitate for the scenes.
+The manuscript has 80 illustrations; the images are particularly interesting as their artists – in contrast to the illustrators of other texts like the Shāhnāmeh – had no previous example to imitate for the scenes.

-In 1936, Ivan Shchukin categorized the images of the manuscript as belonging to the Inju style, an idea which is still generally accepted.
+In 1936, Ivan Shchukin categorized the images of the manuscript as belonging to the Injuid style, an idea which is still generally accepted.

 The first major English-language rendering of these tales, Samak the Ayyar, was translated by Freydoon Rassouli and adapted by Jordan Mechner for Columbia University Press.